alphagov-mirror/govuk-frontend/docs/releasing/publishing-a-pre-release.md

 This pre-release guidance is aimed at Design System team members.
 If you're an external contributor who needs to create a pre-release, please [contact the Design System team](https://design-system.service.gov.uk/get-in-touch/) and we'll do it for you.

-Before you use a pre-release, you need to make changes to GOV.UK Frontend.
+Before you publish a pre-release, you need to have committed a code change to GOV.UK Frontend.
 Then follow these instructions.

 Use pre-releases when you:
 - [work on developing a component or pattern](https://design-system.service.gov.uk/community/develop-a-component-or-pattern/) for the GOV.UK Design System